pehruby/NetAutoExample1/README.md

 +---------+-------------------+-----------+
 ```

-Connect to some node and check the ways how RSA keys on routers in VIRL are created.
+Connect to some node and check the way how RSA keys on routers in VIRL are created.
 Thanks to [sihart](https://community.cisco.com/t5/tools/generate-rsa-key-on-xr-in-virl-on-boot/td-p/3436035)

 Shutdown the simulation